 Origami Rabbit Head

 This is another easy origami model.
 The rabbit head is quite stylized, though children don't seem to mind.
-The paper gets thick, so start with light weight-paper such as the origami paper found in craft stores, Asian grocery stores, or online
+The paper gets thick, so start with light weight-paper such as origami paper.

 Shibori: Tie-Dye Napkins

 Shibori is a complex method of "shaped resist-dyeing" of fabric into elaborate patterns.
 Here, the process is simplified to tie-dyeing paper towel napkins.
 This craft doesn't involve paper, but does involve folding paper towels origami-style.
 The results are absolutely beautiful and kids love it.
 My secret?
 I save the dyes from Easter Egg decorating and bring it to school for simple-shibori.

 There are many, many origami flowers available on the internet.
 Some are quite challenging while other are quite easy.
 I start the children with an easy "flat" flower created by Michael LaFosse.
 Although this model is not 3D, it does stand upright like a picture frame.

 LaFosse is a very accomplished origami artist who is well respected in the origami community.
 He has published many books geared towards school-aged children.
 His Origami Tulip is very well suited for this age group.
 See book review of his books here.